 Some women can experience back labour.
 In this case, ask her to lie on her side and give her a back rub.
 Apply a warm washcloth to her back.
 Be aware of the birth plan.
 Get introduced to the doctors or medical practitioners who will administer the delivery.

 Encourage the woman to regulate her urine.
-A full bladder can affect the pace of the delivery that the woman should be reminded to go to the comfort room from time to time.
+A full bladder can affect the pace of the delivery, the woman should be reminded to go to the comfort room from time to time.
 Respect her need for draping and clothing during pregnancy while keeping her privacy.

 ⇒ Related Read: The Lowdown On Labour: What Really Happens